-- Check the weather forecast and review SWEP contingency plan - COVID-19: Check any required risk assessments have been completed, a contingency plan is in place, and all counters have been asked to read the relevant UKHSA guidance - Book taxis to/from venue for counters and the verifier or put the taxi firm on standby. - Print maps for each counting team showing the area and any hotspots to cover - Ensure each team will have a torch and phone, plus alarms and reflective jackets/armbands if using.
-Consider supplying hand sanitiser to counting teams - Prepare packs for counting teams: map, pens, definition of rough sleeping, ID letter, H&S checklist, rough sleeping count forms, any relevant local service info, language chart - Assign counters to teams, including an outreach worker or someone with local knowledge in each team.
+- Check the weather forecast and review SWEP contingency plan. - Book taxis to/from venue for counters and the verifier or put the taxi firm on standby. - Print maps for each counting team showing the area and any hotspots to cover. - Ensure each team will have a torch and phone, plus alarms and reflective jackets/armbands if using.
+Consider supplying hand sanitiser to counting teams. - Prepare packs for counting teams: map, pens, definition of rough sleeping, ID letter, H&S checklist, rough sleeping count forms, any relevant local service info, language chart. - Assign counters to teams, including an outreach worker or someone with local knowledge in each team.
 Put the verifier in the team that will return first or arrange for them to be picked up and brought back to base before any counting teams return.